David Wilcox October 2018

 We began the Networked City exploration in December 2016, initially funded by the London Council for Voluntary Service.
 The context was proposals from London funders and partners, called The Way Ahead, which stressed the importance of a community-based approach, and co-production, in plans to support civil society.
 Our aim was to explore how network thinking and digital technology could help.
 Details below.

-Over the past the 18 month our group has included at various times David Wilcox, Drew Mackie, Matt Scott, Barbara Brayshay, Nicolas Fonty, Pete Burden and others.
-It is currently self-funded, and what follows has been achieved with an initial investment of £5000 by LVSCV.
+Over the past the 18 month our group has operated as Connecting Londoners and included at various times David Wilcox, Drew Mackie, Matt Scott, Barbara Brayshay, Nicolas Fonty, Pete Burden and others.
+It is currently self-funded, and what follows has been achieved with an initial investment of £5000 by LVSC.

 The Networked City exploration was started by David Wilcox and Drew Mackie with Matt Scott, on behalf of the London Voluntary Service Council (LVSC), and is now being led by a group formed following a launch event on January 10 2017.